LIDA-Data-Analytics-Team/laserdocs_test/docs/lida_services/safe_rooms.md

 ![lock2.jpg](../../images/safe_rooms/lock2.jpg)

-​To secure personal belongings the lock will need to be set with a personal code.
+To secure personal belongings the lock will need to be set with a personal code.
 To set a new combination code, hold the button on the left in, set a new 4 digit number and then release the button.
 Scramble the code immediately after closing the door.

 ![lock1.jpg](../../images/safe_rooms/lock1.jpg)